CHEC's Coronavirus Response

 - Classes will be held outdoors.

 - In the event of bad weather, cancellation notice will be posted on the CHEC website.
 We’ll post cancellations prior to 10:00 am.

 - Students will be asked to maintain a 6’ distance from others.
-Students aged 10 and over will be asked to bring a mask or a face guard.
+Students are asked to bring a mask or a face guard.
 This does not need to be in use if you are distanced, but, per local regulations, if you can not maintain social distance, you should have on a mask or face guard.
-For students under 10, we appreciate it if they can follow this policy, but local regulations do not require it.

 - Instructors will be asked to design courses that maintain distance so that students will not need face coverings for the majority of the class.
 Students can expect to have home zones in their class (a blanket, chalk outline, hula hoop) that are distanced.

 - Parents will be asked to stay on-site with children ages 8 and under.
 For parents with older children, students may be dropped off with appropriate paperwork and signing in and out.
 While we have asked instructors to be facilitate social distancing, their responsibility is to teach.
 If you have concerns about the ability of your student to remain distance, please stay on-site and assist as necessary.